atmoswing/atmoswing-user-manual/docs/app-viewer/preferences.rst

 Internet proxy
 ~~~~~~~~~~~~~~

+If required, proxy options can be provided.
 The proxy configuration contains the following elements:

 * Proxy activation - if necessary.
 * Proxy properties - the proxy address, port, the user name, and password.